henvic/henvic.github.io/content/posts/bitcoin.md

 This is a slow and costly process by design, with its difficulty adjusted every 2016 blocks according to the network's recent performance (about every 14 days).
 This process is also critical for validating the transactions in the network.

-> The Proof-of-work algorithm used by Bitcoin is called [Hashcash](https://en.wikipedia.org/wiki/Hashcash), and was originally created to reduce email spam and denial-of-service attacks.
+> The Proof-of-work algorithm used by Bitcoin is called [Hashcash](https://en.wikipedia.org/wiki/Hashcash), and was originally created to reduce email spam and denial-of-service attacks (ironically not anymore used by email services because it was costly for legit use cases).
 > Unfortunately, now it is also used to waste energy in exchange of nothing useful for anyone.

 You can often pay for access to a mining rig or buy your own to heat up your home, [literally](https://heatminer.io/).